Asgard archaea: Description

+Proteins

-Asgard members encode many eukaryotic signature proteins, including novel GTPases, membrane-remodelling proteins like ESCRT and SNF7, a ubiquitin modifier system, and N-glycosylation pathway homologs.
+Asgard archaea encode many eukaryotic signature proteins, including novel GTPases, membrane-remodelling proteins like ESCRT and SNF7, a ubiquitin modifier system, and N-glycosylation pathway homologs.

-Asgard archaeons have a regulated actin cytoskeleton, and the profilins and gelsolins they use can interact with eukaryotic actins.
-In addition, Asgard archaea tubulin from hydrothermal-living Odinarchaeota (OdinTubulin) was identified as a genuine tubulin.
+Asgard archaea have a regulated actin cytoskeleton, and the profilins and gelsolins they use can interact with eukaryotic actins.
+In addition, Asgard archaea tubulin from hydrothermal-living "Odinarchaeia" (OdinTubulin) was identified as a genuine tubulin.
 OdinTubulin forms protomers and protofilaments most similar to eukaryotic microtubules, yet assembles into ring systems more similar to FtsZ, indicating that OdinTubulin may represent an evolution intermediate between FtsZ and microtubule-forming tubulins.
 They also seem to form vesicles under cryogenic electron microscopy.
 Some may have a PKD domain S-layer.
 They also share the three-way ES39 expansion in LSU rRNA with eukaryotes.
+Gene clusters or operons encoding ribosomal proteins are often less conserved in their organization in the Asgard archaea than in other archaea, suggesting that the order of ribosomal protein coding genes may follow the phylogeny.

 Metabolism

-Asgard archaea are generally obligate anaerobes, though Kariarchaeota, Gerdarchaeota and Hodarchaeota may be facultative aerobes.
+Asgard archaea are generally obligate anaerobes, though "Kariarchaeaceae", "Gerdarchaeales" and "Hodarchaeales" may be facultative aerobes.
 They have a Wood–Ljungdahl pathway and perform glycolysis.
 Members can be autotrophs, heterotrophs, or phototrophs using heliorhodopsin.
-One member, Candidatus Prometheoarchaeum syntrophicum, is syntrophic with a sulfur-reducing proteobacteria and a methanogenic archaea.
+One member, Promethearchaeum syntrophicum, is syntrophic with a sulfur-reducing proteobacteria and a methanogenic archaea.

 The RuBisCO they have is not carbon-fixing, but likely used for nucleoside salvaging.

+Ecology

+Asgard archaea are widely distributed around the world, both geographically and by habitat.
+Many of the known clades are restricted to sediments, whereas Promethearchaeia, "Thorarchaeia" and another clade occupy many different habitats.
+Salinity and depth are important ecological drivers for most Asgard archaea.
+Other habitats include the bodies of animals, the rhizosphere of plants, non-saline sediments and soils, the sea surface, and freshwater.
+In addition, Asgard archaea are associated with several other microorganisms.

-Eukaryotic-like features in subdivisions
+Eukaryote-like features in subdivisions

-The phylum "Heimdallarchaeota" was found in 2017 to have N-terminal core histone tails, a feature previously thought to be exclusively eukaryotic.
-Two other archaeal phyla, both outside of Asgard, were found to also have tails in 2018.
+The class "Heimdallarchaeia" was found in 2017 to have N-terminal core histone tails, a feature previously thought to be exclusively eukaryotic.
+Two other archaeal phyla, both non-Asgard archaea, were found to also have tails in 2018.

-In January 2020, scientists found Candidatus Prometheoarchaeum syntrophicum, a member of the Lokiarcheota, engaging in cross-feeding with two bacterial species.
+In January 2020, scientists found Promethearchaeum syntrophicum, a member of the Promethearchaeia, engaging in cross-feeding with two bacterial species.
 Drawing an analogy to symbiogenesis, they consider this relationship a possible link between the simple prokaryotic microorganisms and the complex eukaryotic microorganisms occurring approximately two billion years ago.

-Classification

-The phylogenetic relationship of this group is still under discussion.
+Phylogeny

+The phylogenetic relationships of the Asgard archaea have been studied by several teams in the 21st century.
+Varying results have been obtained, for instance using 53 marker proteins from the Genome Taxonomy Database.
+In 2023, Eme, Tamarit, Caceres and colleagues reported that the Eukaryota are deep within Asgard archaea, as sister of "Hodarchaeales" within the "Heimdallarchaeia".
+"Njordarchaeaceae" has recently been suggested as the closest branch to eukaryotes, but this result is debated.

 Taxonomy

-In the depicted scenario, the Eukaryota are deep in the tree of Asgard, and any of the Eukaryota is significantly closer related to the Heimdalarchaeota than e.g. the Lokiarchaeota are.

-Some authors have suggested splitting Heimdallarchaeota into multiple groups (Hodarchaeota, Gerdarchaeota, Kariarchaeota and Heimdallarchaeota).
-Eukaryotes may be sister to the previous four groups and Wukongarchaeota, or to the entire Asgard archaea group.
-A favored scenario is syntrophy, where one organism depends on the feeding of the other.
-In this case, the syntrophy may have been due to the Asgard archaea having been incorporated in an unknown type of bacteria, developing into the Eukaryotic nucleus.
-An α-proteobacterium was incorporated to become the mitochondrion.

-The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and National Center for Biotechnology Information (NCBI).